 CAPITIS DIMINUTIO.
 In Roman law.
-A diminishing or abridgment of personality.
-This was a loss or curtailment of a man's status or aggregate of legal attributes and qualifications, following upon certain changes in his civil condition.
-It was of three kinds, enumerated as follows:
+A diminishing or abridgment of personality; a loss or curtailment of a man's status or aggregate of legal attributes and qualifications.

-CAPITALIST.
-One exclusively dependent on -Capitis diminutio maxima.
-The highest or accumulated property, whether denoting a most comprehensive loss of status.
-This oc277 CAPTAIN curred when a man's condition was changed from one of freedom to one of bondage, when he became a slave.
+CAPITIS DIMINUTIO MAXIMA.
+The highest or most comprehensive loss of status.
+This occurred when a man's condition was changed from one of freedom to one of bondage, when he became a slave.
 It swept away with it all rights of citizenship and all family rights.

--Capitis diminutio media.
+CAPITIS DIMINUTIO MEDIA.
 A lesser or medium loss of status.
 This occurred where a man lost his rights of citizenship, but without losing his liberty.
 It carried away also the family rights.

--Capitis diminutio minima.
+CAPITIS DIMINUTIO MINIMA.
 The lowest or least comprehensive degree of loss of status.
 This occurred where a man's family relations alone were changed.
-It happened upon the arrogation of a person who had been his own master, (sui juris.) or upon the emancipation of one who had been under the patria potestas.
+It happened upon the arrogation of a person who had been his own master, (sui juris,) or upon the emancipation of one who had been under the patria potestas.
 It left the rights of liberty and citizenship unaltered.
 See Inst.
 1, 16, pr.; 1, 2, 3; Dig.
-4, 5, 11; Mackeld.
-Rom.
-Law, § 144.
+4, 5, 11; Mackeld.Rom.Law, § 144.